Back to Southampton

 January 13, 2014

-I returned to a hectic day at work, but before running I managed to read Chrissie Wellington’s latest blog post about body confidence: http://www.chrissiewellington.org/blog/new-years-musings-body-confidence/ Whilst I agree with her proposition that everyone has some issues with body confidence, there is a difference between being paranoid about what you look like and being acutely aware that you are a significantly larger build than the majority of your fellow athletes.
-I’ll try to bear in mind her suggestion that it’s how your body functions that is more important than what it looks like, but that’s difficult in an image-obsessed world!
+I returned to a hectic day at work.
+Before running I managed to read Chrissie Wellington’s latest blog post about body confidence.
+I agree with her proposition that everyone has some issues with body confidence.
+However, there is a difference between being paranoid about what you look like and being acutely aware that you are a significantly larger build than the majority of your fellow athletes.
+I’ll try to bear in mind her suggestion that it’s how your body functions that is more important than what it looks like.
+However, that’s difficult in an image-obsessed world!

 I also read a really interesting blog post by Tough Mudder of 4, where she demonstrated how she has significantly increased her flexibility in a really short space of time.
 I’m concerned about how much flexibility I’ve lost since quitting gymnastics and karate, so I must start stretching again.

 My Lordshill group did a sprints session tonight.
 As I wasn’t sure whether I would be back from Cornwall, Steve and Trevor had organised the session, which was good.
 There was a large turnout, which I guess was to be expected as lots of people have decided to take up running as a New Year’s resolution.

 After running, I headed down to the swimming pool.
 The warm-up has changed to 200m crawl, 100m kick, 200m crawl, then 100m pull.
 I did the first 500m before Coach Peter told us to stop.
 Pull is one of my favourite drills, so I was a little disappointed.
 I also had a little go at swimming underwater, and managed 17 strokes before I bumped into someone else’s feet!

 The drills included swimming on our sides to work on body position and a new drill called the Popov drill.